Jennifer348/Jennifer348/README.md

-- 👋 Hi, I’m Jennifer Qi, an incoming undergrad at Duke University.
+- 👋 Hi, I’m Jennifer Qi, a freshman at Duke University.
 - 👀 I’m interested in languages, AI, neuroscience and arts.
-- 🌱 I’m currently an intern at Apple doing data analysis and directing commercial shoots.
+- 🌱 I was an intern at Apple doing data analysis and directing commercial shoots (2024 summer).
 - 💞️ I’m open to work opportunities as a consaltant.
 - 📫 How to reach me: Jennifer172624@gmail.com
 - 😄 Pronouns: she/her